Consumer fireworks sales licensing and safety standards, 265.20, 265.23, 265.26, 265.27, 265.31, 265.40 to 265.43, 265.51(4)

 State or Federal Law Implemented

 This rule making implements, in whole or in part, Iowa Code section 100.19.

 Purpose and Summary

-Since the inception of Iowa's consumer firework license, the State Fire Marshal has attempted to strike a balance between the needs of public safety and the industry.
-As such, the current rules in regard to inspections have never been strictly followed because of strict time constraints to complete inspections during the short fireworks season.
-The proposed amendments account for what has been learned about this industry and best practices for striking an appropriate balance.
-Also included in this proposed rule making are some updates to the website information and similar references.
+Since the inception of Iowa's Consumer Firework License, the State Fire Marshal has attempted to strike a balance between the needs of public safety and the industry.
+As such, the current rules in regard to inspections have never been strictly followed because of the time constraints on completing inspections during the short fireworks season.
+The amendments in this rule making account for what has been learned about this industry and best practices for striking an appropriate balance.
+Also included in this rule making are some updates to the website information and similar references.